Catamenial epilepsy: Estrogen (estradiol, estrone, estriol)

 Estrogen can be found in the female body in various forms, all of which affect women with catamenial epilepsy.
 Estrone (E1), estradiol (E2), and estriol (E3) are the three principal circulating estrogens in the body.
-These three forms influence neuronal excitability, but very little is known about their inter-hormone interactions, the relative concentrations and ratios of E1/E2/E3 and how that may influence the seizure frequency behavior in women with epilepsy.
-In normally menstruating women, serum estradiol levels are typically present by day 10 of the menstrual cycle, and persist until ovulation.
+These three forms influence neuronal excitability, but little is known about their inter-hormone interactions, the relative concentrations and ratios of E1/E2/E3 and how that may influence the seizure frequency behavior in women with epilepsy.
+In normally menstruating women, serum estradiol levels are typically elevated by day 10 of the menstrual cycle, which persists until ovulation.